Last Updated on March 6, 2023

 - Wynn Las Vegas and Encore: Free self-park

-- Treasure Island Hotel & Casino: Free self-park and valet parking
+- Treasure Island Hotel & Casino: Free self-park and valet

-- Venetian Hotel & Casino: Free self-park and valet parking
+- Venetian Hotel & Casino: Free self-park

-- Palazzo Hotel & Casino: Free self-park and valet parking
+- Palazzo Hotel & Casino: Free self-park

 - Planet Hollywood: Free self-park for residents, rewards members (diamond, platinum, and seven-star), and locals